 - Tolls – annoying part of driving in Norway are tolls.
 They are common on the main roads, as well as on tiny roads in the middle of nowhere.
 They can cost anywhere from 20 NOK to even 150 NOK.
 I recommend checking in advance if the route you decide to take, has any tolls.
 You can check it on the map here.

 - Ferries – another problem with driving in Norway is that to get to some of the popular places in the fjords, you need to take a ferry.
 And those are more expensive for the car than just for the passengers.

 Flights in Norway

-Flights within Norway are not as cheap as I would like them to.
+Flights within Norway are not as cheap as I would like them to be.
 Often, it’s cheaper to fly out of Norway or to Norway from abroad rather than within the country.
-The cheapest airlines to travel to Norway is Norwegian, Ryanair and Wizzair.
+The cheapest airlines to travel to Norway is Norwegian, Ryanair, and Wizzair.

 I’ve been asked several times when it’s the cheapest time to visit Norway.
 I am not sure if there really is one, but for sure, the prices of accommodation and tours go up in the high season (summer).
 I love Norway in the winter, so you can also visit many places then and avoid the crowds.
 One recommendation would be this unique Norway winter travel road trip.

 # What to do in Norway – budget activities in Norway